envs-net/matrix-doc/docs/faq.md

 ## User-specified Element Desktop config.json

 You can configure the app in `config.json` and customising it.
-All config options with describtion can you find in the [element docs](https://github.com/vector-im/element-web/blob/develop/docs/config.md).
+All config options with description can you find in the [element docs](https://github.com/vector-im/element-web/blob/develop/docs/config.md).

 For a good example, see [https://develop.element.io/config.json](https://develop.element.io/config.json).